anoushzahedi/Python_ML/README.md

 ## (4) ML_RandomForest
 International Essentials is an international supermarket chain.
 Shoppers at their supermarkets can sign up for a loyalty program that provides rewards each year to customers based on their spending.
 The more you spend, the bigger the rewards.
 The supermarket would like to be able to predict the likely amount customers in the program will spend so that they can estimate the cost of the rewards.
 This will help them to predict the potential profit at the end of the year.
 I used RandomForest and GrdientBoosting to solve the task.

+## (5) ML_facial_recognition
+You are a member of an elite group of data scientists, specialising in advanced facial recognition technology, this firm is dedicated to identifying and safeguarding prominent individuals from various spheres—ranging from entertainment and sports to politics and philanthropy.
+The team's mission is to deploy AI-driven solutions that can accurately distinguish between images of notable personalities and the general populace, enhancing the personal security of such high-profile individuals.
+You're to focus on Arnold Schwarzenegger, a figure whose accomplishments span from bodybuilding champion to Hollywood icon, and from philanthropist to the Governor of California.